Description of symbols

 \(\sum_\offProv{v2e}\)

 This symbol is used to indicate summation over a set of points.
-The offset provider (\(\offProv{v2e}\)) is read left to right to get the indexes of the source data but the data itself “moves” from right to left (as in the figure).
+The offset provider (\(\offProv{v2e}\)) is read left to right, however the data itself “moves” from right to left (as in the figure).
 In this example the source points are the six (orange) edges adjacent to the destination (blue) vertex.

 The corresponding code, computing the vorticity as rotor of velocity in this example, is: